adamkurth/adamkurth.github.io/docs/_sources/research.rst.txt

 .. raw:: html

     <div class="section-intro">
-        <p>I have a diverse portfolio of projects ranging from experimental crystallography imaging to computational models for astronaut health metrics.
+        <p>I have a diverse portfolio of projects ranging from deploying Natural Language Processing (NLP) models at NASA, to research in experimental crystallography imaging.
 Below is a brief overview of the key projects.
 For a more comprehensive insight, consider downloading the full CV.</p>
         <div class="cv-buttons">
             <a href="_static/CV.pdf" class="button" download="Adam_Kurth_CV.pdf">Download CV</a>
             <button id="viewCVButton" class="button">View CV</button>